matronator/parsem/README.md

 - Parse string templates to string
   - Replace variable placeholders with provided arguments
   - Apply filter functions to variables
+    - Use [built-in filters](#built-in-filters) or provide custom functions
   - Use `<% if %>` blocks to conditionally parse the template
+    - Use `<% else %>` blocks to provide an alternative content if the condition is not met
 - Parse template files to string
-  - Parse the entire file as a string regardless of extension
+  - Parse the entire file as a string
 - Provide a custom regex pattern to parse functions to use a custom syntax
-- Convert JSON, YAML and NEON files to a PHP object
-- Convert any file type to a PHP object by providing a custom parsing function
-- Get all variable placeholders from a string
+- Get all variables from a template
-- Validate a template file against the [mtrgen-template-schema](https://www.mtrgen.com/storage/schemas/template/latest/mtrgen-template-schema.json)

 ## Requirements